tuupola/php-docker-k8s/README.md

 # Slim + Apache + MariaDB

-The simplest possible setup.
+The simplest possible development setup.
 PHP 8.1 as Apache an module and MariaDB in another container.
+Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git